-Col de la Bailletta is a high mountain pass at an elevation of 2.852m (9,356ft) above the sea level, located in the Tarentaise Valley, in the Savoie department (Rhône-Alpes region) in southeastern France.
-It's one of the highest mountain roads of Europe.
+Col de la Bailletta is a high mountain pass at an elevation of 2.852m (9,356ft) above the sea level, located in the Savoie department (Rhône-Alpes region) in southeastern France.
+It's one of the highest roads of Europe.

-There’s a fairly wide old military gravel road climbing up the pass, but at 2700 metres the road seems to disappear and it becomes a hiking trail.
-It's one of the highest mountain roads of the country.
+The road to the summit is unpaved.
+It’s a fairly wide old military gravel road climbing up the pass, but at 2700 metres the road seems to disappear (destroyed by landslides) and becomes a hiking trail.
+The last part is totally impassable for vehicles.
+It's one of the highest roads of the country.

 Pic: pascal desgardin